omgitsmoe/SciMarkdown/test_complete.md

 - Dropping two indents

 1. ordered
 a.
-Ordered lists can also be started with a single letter of 'a'-'z' or 'A'-'Z'
+Ordered lists can also be started with a single letter of a-z or A-Z
 b. next
 A. Other list
    A. Other sublist